heinerigel/skience2023/README.md

 Anaconda3 has to be installed for this to work!

-1) Download the __skience23.yaml__ file from this repository!
+1) Download the [__skience23.yaml__](https://raw.githubusercontent.com/heinerigel/skience2023/main/skience23.yaml) file from this repository!
 This file specifies all required packages for the environment.
+Warning: make sure the content of the file is correct and not raw html!

 2) Use conda to create an environment: